danintel/sawtooth-cookiejar/README.md

 This software is derived from the
 [Sawtooth Simplewallet](https://github.com/askmish/sawtooth-simplewallet)
 application.
+Simplewallet supports more programming languages and handles transactions with multiple keys.

 ## License
 This example and Hyperledger Sawtooth software are licensed under the [Apache License Version 2.0](LICENSE) software license.